The Pitbull is a breed that’s recently shedding their misconceptions of being ferocious 19th-century fighting dogs.

 What are the most common and rarest colors of Pitbulls?

-Depending on which of the Pitty dog breeds you’re referring to, as each breed has their own common colors.
+Depending on which of the Pitty dog breeds you’re referring to, each breed has its own common colors.

 The Amstaff is commonly Brindle, while American Pitbull Terriers are often red, black, or buckskin.